angela-d/brain-dump/sysadmin/fortinet-vpn-linux.md

 # Fortinet SSL VPN on Linux

 Fortinet's proprietary Linux client didn't work well on Debian 9.
-(I've used OpenFortiGUI through Debian 10 and now 11 -- it has worked quite well)
+(I started using OpenFortiGUI through Debian 9, 10 and now 11 -- it has worked quite well)

 > Transition from Debian 10 to 11: Absolutely no change whatsoever (10 > 11 March 2021)